 Jowers and his coauthors, using different genetic markers, studied the relationship between three buzzard species: Upland Buzzard (Buteo hemilasius), Common Buzzard (buteo and vulpinus) and Long-legged Buzzard (rufinus and cirtensis).
 Their study has just been published in the journal Molecular Phylogenetics and Evolution.

-The mitochondrial (mtDNA) data showed that Upland Buzzard is clearly differentiated from the Common and Long-legged Buzzards.
+The mitochondrial DNA (mtDNA) data showed that Upland Buzzard is clearly differentiated from the Common and Long-legged Buzzards.
 This species was considered as subspecies of Long-legged Buzzard in the past, and this study confirmed that the two are not the closest relatives to each other.

 For the Long-legged Buzzard, the mtDNA analysis disagreed with the current taxonomy of the species: the nominate subspecies (rufinus) formed its own separate group, while the Atlas Long-legged Buzzard (cirtensis) clustered with Common Buzzard (buteo and vulpinus) in a third group.
 The hybridisation between cirtensis and buteo might have been the cause of this introgression (gene flow between the two taxa).

 The documentation of this hybridisation in the Strait of Sicily and the Strait of Gibraltar is recent, but the phenomenon itself is not recent.
 In fact, this study showed that old museum samples of cirtensis from Algeria and Tunisia are intermixed with buteo, suggesting that the hybridization has been ongoing for thousands of years.
 It also shows that hybridisation is not restricted to the suggested contact zones between these two taxa (namely the Strait of Gibraltar area and northern Tunisia).